-- click on Change Google Password on the left-hand side
+- click on Change Brown Password on the left-hand side

 - submit a password change

-Change the password for your Brown account or any other accounts that use the same password and passwords for accounts that you think may no longer be secure.
+You should also change the password for any other accounts that use the same password and passwords for accounts that you think may no longer be secure.

-CIS suggests using different passwords for your online accounts.
+OIT suggests using different passwords for your online accounts.
 If you're on Chrome, you can use Google's password generator to generate complex passwords that will be stored within Chrome.
-You can also use third-party services like LastPass.
+You can also use Brown-authorized services like LastPass.